quentin7b/android-location-tracker/README.md

 As its name says, it's a *simple* library.
 To create a tracker you just need to add the below code in your Android Activity/Service

-	// In this case, this is a context,
-	// you can pass an ui Context but it is not mandatory getApplicationContext()
-	// would also works
+	// You can pass an ui Context but it is not mandatory getApplicationContext() would also works new LocationTracker(context) {
-	new LocationTracker(this) {

 		@Override
 		public void onLocationFound(Location location) {